-Action #1 Provide the staff and space for students to engage in enrichment activities and clubs.
-These clubs will be based on the interests and needs of students.
+Action #1 Provide the staff and students space for students to engage in enrichment activities and clubs.
+These clubs will be based on the interests and emotional needs of the students.
+Denair Middle School's new house system will help reduce barriers and increase belonging.